mikesant27/Pizza-App/README.md

 #### Updating the Subtotal
 Whenever the user makes a change to their selection, whether it by the pizza type, size, or toppings, we need to reflect the new subtotal to the user.
 This is handled by the ***updateSubtotal()*** function.

 First I declared a variabled called *toppingsMultiplier*, which is used to determine which toppings price we are using.
 Using a when statement using the *size* variable as the condition, I set the *subTotal* variable to the price of the size the user selected as the base price without toppings, then set *toppingsMultiplier* to the price of the toppings for that price.

 Ex. if *size* = "Small", *subTotal* = *smallPrice* and *toppingsMultiplier* = *smallTopping*

+To get the Subtotal, we then have to add *numToppings* * *toppingsMultiplier*

 #### Checking out